pug-more/mageploy/README.md

 Once you install mageploy and activate tracking (active by default), Mageploy's Trackers will store action invocations.

 Once you commit and push your changes you will also push the **mageploy_all.csv**.
 Developers which will pull your changes will get the global list of actions updated and can replicate missing invocations by using the command line tool **shell/mageploy.php**.

+To learn more refere to the [Official Documentation](https://github.com/pug-more/mageploy/wiki).

 AS-IS
 -----